ripl-org/scons-remote/README.md

 # scons_remote
-The goal of `scons_remote` is to facilitate the building of SCons targets on remote AWS instances.
+The goal of scons_remote is to facilitate the building of SCons targets on remote AWS instances.

 ## Usage
-The primary contribution of `scons_remote` is the `EnvironmentRemote` class which is a subclass of the vanilla `SCons.Environment` class and adds the workhorse method `CommandRemote`.
-This method attempts to mimic, as closely as possible, the base `Command` method.
+The primary contribution of scons_remote is the `EnvironmentRemote` class which adds the workhorse method `CommandRemote` and is built on top of the base SCons `Environment` class.
+This method attempts to mimic, as identically as possible, the base `Command` method.

 The general formatting of a standard `Command` in an `SConstruct` file would look something like the following: